al-ce/gopgrest/README.md

 ### Get Rows (list)

-Get all rows from a table matching a list of optional query parameters.
+Get all rows from a table matching a list of optional query parameters as an array of JSON objects.

 ```http
 GET http://{HOST}:{PORT}/{tablename}?{querystring}